 - Carotid artery disease: Just as the accumulation of fatty plaque can cause heart disease, the same issue can cause carotid artery disease.
 Pulsatile tinnitus can be a kind of early warning sign in those cases, and it’s usually something that a specialist will check for.

 Pulsatile tinnitus is most often temporary.
 You might get a rather severe ear infection, for example, and that infection could cause conductive hearing loss which, in turn, creates your pulsatile tinnitus.
-Still, if the symptoms linger, if the thump-whump is keeping you up at night, it might be worth talking to a specialist.
+Still, if the symptoms linger, if the thump-whump is keeping you up at night, it might be worth scheduling an appointment.

 And if the problem ends up being hearing related, a hearing specialist will be able to provide specific treatments designed to help mitigate your symptoms.
 For some people, pulsatile tinnitus will have no discernible cause–so learning how to manage the sounds and the possible distraction and discomfort the thump-whump may cause will be the best way forward.